Micaela Viciconte

-Micaela Lorena Viciconte (born 3 May 1989) better known as Mica Viciconte, is an Argentinian television personality, lifeguard, and athlete.
+Micaela Lorena Viciconte (born 3 May 1989) better known as Mica Viciconte, is an Argentine television personality, lifeguard, and athlete.

 Viciconte was born in Mar del Plata, Buenos Aires Province, Argentina.
 She participated in and won some seasons of the reality show Combate Argentina.
 In 2017, She was a contestant on the dance competition Dancing for a Dream, where she reached the final stage.
 In 2018, she was a semi-finalist of the competition.
 She participated in other TV programs such as Todas las Tardes, Incorrectas, El Show Del Problema, It is in your hands, and more.
 In 2021, she started her own radio show "Show Attack" and participated and won the third season of Master Chef Celebrity Argentina.

 Early life

 Viciconte studied to be a lifeguard in the Sindicato del Mar.
 While she was 18, she gave swimming lessons, among other jobs.
 After a period without work and a personal situation, she moved to Buenos Aires.